 Mrs. Till: (Screaming a loud pitiful scream) I aint going through this no more.
 I am tired!
 (George and Eustace try to hold her down) Let go of me!
 (To Emmett, pleading) Let me go.
-Please Bobo, if you ever loved me, let me go.
-Please.
+Please Bobo, if you ever loved m not finished, Ma.

-Emmett: (tenderly) I'm not finished, Ma.
-Mrs/ Till: Yes you are, baby.
+Till: Yes you are, baby.
 You're finished, I'm finished.
 These here raggedy white fold, Can't you see they finished too?
-Emmett: They can't be finished.
+They can't be finished.
 You either, least of all me.
 Nothing is finished, until I finish it.
 I finish it.
 Can't nobody finish me.
 You think cause I'm dead I'm finished.
 Shit no. Shit no. Oh it's going to be finished all right.
-But by me this time.
-I'm the one didn't get to bve growndidn't get to go to high school(mtk) Mrs. Till: You call them names.
+But by the this time.
+I'm the one didn't get to bve growndidn't get to go to high school(mtk) 1: You call them names.
 They call you names.
-What's left to do baby?
-(As he talks and she replies, Emmett walks up to level where his sample case is.
+What's left to do baby? talks and she replies, Emmett walks up to level where sample case is.
 Rummages in it and pulls something out) Emmett: One thing more.
 One thing, before I finish it for good!
 (Throws his beaten up, dried up cropse down among them.
 Carolyn screams.
 Mrs. Till weeps loudly, Eustace covers his nose.
 George vomits.
 J.W. and Roylook at the corpse and then turns their backs.
 Emmett pulling from bhis sampler a cleaner's garmet bag in which is a pale blue suit hanging from a hanger.
 Then he pulls shoes, and a hat.
 With all of this he walks over to Roy and J.W.)
 Wmmett: Proper burial in a proper suit.